 The problem was that conservatism couldn’t win on upper class votes alone.
 This led to a second segment of voters: social conservatives.
 The common denominator between economic and social conservatism is reliance on authority: bosses and factory owners had to be obeyed in the economic sphere in the same way that priests and politicians had to be followed in the social sphere.

 In return, social conservatism allows ordinary people to feel “special” despite a lack of wealth, as long as they are born in the “right” nation, pray to the “right” god, and vote for the “right” (ie conservative) party.
-Conservative identity politics rely on closed national borders since the “purity” of national identity and its traditions must be upheld.
+Conservative identity politics rely on closed national borders since the “purity” of national identity and its traditions shall be upheld.

-As a result, conservatism and its preaching of subservience to authorities brought free markets but an unfree society.
+As a result, conservatism and its preaching of subservience to authorities led to free markets but an unfree society.

 The founding principle of socialism, on the other hand, is defiance.
 Its origins were labour movements that organised against capital owners.
 Only together could workers defy their masters to achieve fairer distribution of economic gains.
 Socialists pressed for higher wages through unions and introduced state-sponsored benefits for the working class, funded by taxes on corporations and the wealthy.
 Trade barriers were erected to ward off foreign competitors that achieved “unfair” advantages by paying lower wages.